https://draft.blogger.com/blog/post/edit/3265998875528797637/1997088580649478585

 And by the night when it becomes darkness.

-Your Lord has not neither forsaken you nor detested you.
+Your Lord has neither forsaken You nor has He detested You.

-Surely, the hereafter is better for you than the first life.
+And the Hereafter is surely better for you than the first.

-Your Lord will give you, then you will be satisfied.
+Your Lord will give you, then You will be pleased.

-Did He not find you an orphan, and gave You a shelter?.
+Did He not find you an orphan, and give You a shelter?.

 Wa wajadaka dallan fa-hada (7).

-And He found You misguided, then He guided You.
+And He found You lost, then He guided You.

 And He found You in need, then He made You need-free.